PX4/PX4-user_guide/en/frames_multicopter/qav_r_5_kiss_esc_racer.md

   ![QGC airframe selection of generic 250 racer](../../assets/airframes/multicopter/qav_r_5_kiss_esc_racer/qgc_airframe_generic_250_racer.png)

 - [Actuators](../config/actuators.md)
-  - You should not need to update the vehicle geometry (as this is a preconfigured airframe).
+  - You should not need to update the vehicle geometry.
   - Assign actuator functions to outputs to match your wiring.
   - Test the configuration using the sliders.